|

 • |

-It cages as much as it cures, because belief becomes necessary, and the consideration of objective facts becomes compromised.
-The placebo effect must therefore be more closely associated with a drug than a psychotherapy in this sense, as it creates a dependency on belief. |
+It confines as much as it cures, because as belief becomes necessary, the consideration of objective facts is compromised.
+The placebo effect must therefore be more assimilated to a drug than to a psychotherapy in the sense that it makes one dependent on a belief. |

 « Often, the generalized effects of psychotherapy on functional status and quality of life are small, and the largest effects tend to be observed with symptom severity measures.
 Reductions in symptom frequency and severity are only moderately correlated with improvements in social functioning or broader measures of life quality.